tc39/proposal-intl-segmenter/README.md

 It would be possible to make a stateless API without a SegmentIterator, where instead, a Segmenter has two methods, with two arguments: a string and an offset, for finding the next boundary before or after.
 This method would return an object similar to what `next()` returns in this API.
 However, there are a few downsides to this approach:
 - Performance:
   - Often, JavaScript implementations need to take an extra step to convert an input string into a form that's usable for the external internationalization library.
 When querying several positions on a single string, it is nice to reuse the new form of the string; it would be difficult to cache this and invalidate the cache when appropriate.
-  - The `{precedingSegmentType, index}` object may be a difficult allocation to optimize away.
+  - Allocation of the <i>IteratorResult</i> objects may be difficult to optimize away.
 Some usages of this library are performance-sensitive and may benefit from a lighter-weight API which avoids the allocation.
-- Convenience: Many (most?) usages of this API want to iterate through a string, either forwards or backwards, and get all of the appropriate boundaries, possibly interspersed with doing related work.
-A stateful API may be more terse for this sort of use case--no need to keep track of the previous position and feed it back in.
+- Convenience: Many (most?) usages of this API want to iterate through a string, either forwards or backwards, and get all of the appropriate segments, possibly interspersed with doing related work.
+A stateful API may be more terse for this sort of use case—no need to keep track of the previous position and feed it back in.

 It is easy to create a stateless API based on this stateful one, or vice versa, in user JavaScript code.